Misspecification-robust amortised simulation-based inference using variational methods: Experiments and results

-\textbf{Results}.
-We display the results for the Pendulum task in Figure \ref{fig:pendulum_task_results} and provide an example posterior in the $N_{\rm obs}=1000$ case in Figure \ref{fig:posterior_grid}.
-Finally, we display the simulated observations together with observed points in Figure \ref{fig:pendulum_corner}.
-In this task, the misspecification is geometrically significantly more complex.
-Moreover, due to the nature of the misspecification, most of the points will appear ID.
-Due to the complexity of the misspecification, NNPE struggles significantly.
-However, RVNP and RVNP-Global recover robust posterior inference for this task.
-In particular, RVNP is very well calibrated after the $N_{\rm obs}=100$ point and recovers robust posterior inference across a broad range in parameter space.
+In this task, the misspecification appears more complex geometrically.
+Moreover, due to the nature of the misspecification, most of the points will appear ID relative to the simulated training points.
+All versions of our algorithm can recover more robust posterior inference beginning after the $N_{\rm obs}=10$ point than the NNPE and NPE.
+NNPE struggles significantly, most likely due to the spike-and-slab error model being unable to account for such a complex misspecification.
+However, RVNP and RVNP-G recover robust posterior inference for this task.
+In particular, RVNP is well calibrated after the $N_{\rm obs}=100$ point and recovers robust posterior inference across a broad range in parameter space.
+Furthermore, RVNP is reasonably well calibrated.
 Due to the complexity of the error model, the tuned variant, RVNP-T, does not see the same degree of performance increase.
 However, it does perform better than both NPE and NNPE.
+NPE performs very poorly in the pendulum task.
+Both covariance models have their largest eigenvector pointing in the direction of changing fundamental frequency, as expected.